 What is Gulkand

-4 Ingredient Gulkand Ice Cream
+Ingredients used in 4 Ingredient Gulkand Ice Cream

 The Theme

-I am sharing this with this with Kid’s delight theme hosted by Ritu.
-The main criteria of this theme is to present a dish that requires no cooking in final assembling.
-So this week I am sharing no cook recipes which I loved as a kid and the food my kids love too.
-My earlier two recipes were Srikhand | Kesar Elaichi Shrikhand and Boondi Raita
+I am sharing this with this Kid’s Delight theme hosted by Ritu.
+The main criterion of this theme is to present a dish that requires no cooking in the final assembly.
+So this week I am sharing no-cook recipes which I loved as a kid and the food my kids love too.
+My earlier two recipes were Srikhand | Kesar Elaichi Shrikhand and Boondi Raita.

 Ingredients